beeware/rubicon-objc/docs/reference/index.rst

 .. toctree::
    :maxdepth: 1

-This is the technical reference for public APIs provided by Briefcase.
+This is the technical reference for public APIs provided by Rubicon.